citusdata/citus_docs/ref_arch/multi_tenant.rst

   ALTER TABLE ads
     ADD COLUMN caption text;

-This updates all the shards as well.
+This updates all the workers as well.
 Once this command finishes, the Citus cluster will accept queries that read or write data in the new :code:`caption` column.

 For a fuller explanation of which DDL commands propagate through the cluster, see :ref:`ddl_prop_support`.